Robert Sayer: Harlequinades and turn-up books

-About 1765, Robert Sayer began experimenting with a novelty format for the juvenile book market, an early forerunner to interactive movable books, according to book historian Peter Haining.
+Around 1765, Robert Sayer began experimenting with a novelty format for the juvenile book market, an early forerunner to interactive movable books, according to book historian Peter Haining.
 The outcome was the creation of the “metamorphoses” format, “a thin book of four sections each with two flaps which folded over, and on each section an interchangeable picture.
 Beneath those pictures appeared some descriptive lines of verse, and as the reader turned up the flaps in the correct order in the text difference scenes were revealed.”

 Originally called “metamorphosis”, Sayer would create books featuring the “Harlequins” from popular theater pantomimes.
 The black and white publications, which were also called Harlequinades or turn-up books, sold for sixpence and the hand-colored ones for one shilling.

-Sayers published at least fifteen such titles between 1766 and 1772.
+Sayer published at least fifteen such titles between 1766 and 1772.
 Theater historian George Speaight noted that Sayers published at least sixteen titles.

 Titles Sayer printed and published include Harlequin Cherokee; or, The Indian Chiefs in London, published in 1772.
 Academic Dr. Jacqueline Reid-Walsh has located eleven of Sayer's "harlequinades" in the rare book collections of Cambridge University Library, Cambridge, the Cotsen Children's Library, the Lilly Library in Bloomington, Indiana, the Opie Collection in the Bodleian Library, Oxford, the Osborne Collection in the Toronto Public Library, and the University of California, Los Angeles.

 By late 1770, Sayer had published four turn-up or metamorphosis books, which became a "craze with children."
 Rival booksellers, such as Thomas Hughes and George Martin soon copied the "turn-up" format.
 In the United States, Joseph Rakestraw published "Metamorphosis; or, a Transformation of Pictures, with Poetical Explanations, for the Amusement of Young Persons," by Benjamin Sands.